 What’s included in the charter price?

-Charter packages include air-conditioned accommodation, 3 cooked meals/day plus a light breakfast and snacks in between, 3 complimentary beers/day and unlimited juice/soda/coffee/tea/drinking water, round-trip airport transfers, use of snorkeling and fishing equipment, use of speedboat tenders.
+Charter packages include air-conditioned accommodation, 3 cooked meals/day with snacks and fruit in between, 3 complimentary beers/day and unlimited juice/soda/coffee/tea/drinking water, round-trip airport transfers, use of snorkelling and fishing equipment, use of speedboat tenders.
 Additional beer is available for purchase in Padang prior to departure.